 Mark Graban Bio:

-Mark Graban is an internationally-recognized expert in the field of “Lean Healthcare,” as a consultant, author, keynote speaker, and blogger.
-Mark is also the Vice President of Improvement & Innovation Services for the software company KaiNexus.
+Mark Graban is an internationally-recognized expert in the field of “Lean Healthcare,” as a consultant, author, professional speaker, and blogger.

 He is the author of the book Lean Hospitals: Improving Quality, Patient Safety, and Employee Engagement (Productivity Press), which was selected for a 2009 Shingo Research and Professional Publication Award, the first healthcare book to win this award, and is being translated into eight languages.
-A 2nd revised edition was released in November, 2011.
-A 3rd edition was released in June, 2016.
+A 3rd edition was released in June 2016.

 He is the founder and lead blogger and podcaster at LeanBlog.org, started in January 2005.

 Mark earned a BS in Industrial Engineering from Northwestern University as well as an MS in Mechanical Engineering and an MBA from the MIT Sloan Leaders for Global Operations Program (previously known as Leaders for Manufacturing).
 Mark started his career and learned Lean and other operational excellence methods at General Motors and Dell.
 While later working at Honeywell, Mark was certified as a “Lean Expert” (Lean Black Belt).

 Since August 2005, Mark has worked exclusively in healthcare, where he has coached leaders, staff, and teams at client sites around the world, including medical laboratories, hospitals, and primary care clinics.